sevagh/demucs.cpp/README.md

 C++17 implementation of the [Demucs v4 hybrid transformer](https://github.com/facebookresearch/demucs), a PyTorch neural network for music demixing.
 Similar project to [umx.cpp](https://github.com/sevagh/umx.cpp).
 This code powers my site <https://freemusicdemixer.com>.

 It uses [libnyquist](https://github.com/ddiakopoulos/libnyquist) to load audio files, the [ggml](https://github.com/ggerganov/ggml) file format to serialize the PyTorch weights of `htdemucs`, `htdemucs_6s`, and `htdemucs_ft` (4-source, 6-source, fine-tuned) to a binary file format, and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) (+ OpenMP) to implement the inference.
+There are also programs for multi-threaded Demucs inference using C++11's `std::thread`.

 **All Hybrid-Transformer weights** (4-source, 6-source, fine-tuned) are supported.
 See the [Convert weights](#convert-weights) section below.
 Demixing quality is nearly identical to PyTorch as shown in the [SDR scores doc](./.github/SDR_scores.md).

 ### Directory structure

-`src` contains the library for Demucs inference, and `cli-apps` contains two driver programs, which compile to:
+`src` contains the library for Demucs inference, and `cli-apps` contains four driver programs, which compile to:
 1. `demucs.cpp.main`: run a single model (4s, 6s, or a single fine-tuned model)
-2. `demucs_ft.cpp.main`: run all 4 fine-tuned models for `htdemucs_ft` inference, same as the BagOfModels idea of PyTorch Demucs
+1. `demucs_ft.cpp.main`: run all four fine-tuned models for `htdemucs_ft` inference, same as the BagOfModels idea of PyTorch Demucs
+1. `demucs_mt.cpp.main`: run a single model, multi-threaded
+1. `demucs_ft_mt.cpp.main`: run all four fine-tuned models, multi-threaded

 ### Multi-core, OpenMP, BLAS, etc.